graemefox/mimi/README.md

 ![Figure3 - insertion/deletion mutation](/images/fig2.png)

 ### Versions
-v0.2 (release date: ?????) - This is an updated version of the MiMi software.
+v0.2 (release date: May 2019) - This is an updated version of the MiMi software.
 The core functionality of locus detection is unchanged.
 I have implemented some additional, automated filtering of the output.
 Alignments are automatically aligned using MUSCLE (additional software requirements now apply), alignments are trimmed to the primer positions, low quality alignments are automatically removed (based upon a metric of 'gappiness' of an alignment - it's crude but effective), loci are ranked by the conservation of primer sequences.
 A new log file is produced detailing the proportions of putative markers which have been removed by the filters, and also retaining all the loci should the user want to access any markers which have been filtered out.